Two-step nilpotent Leibniz algebras: Global integration of nilpotent Leibniz algebras

-The aim of this section is to use the Leibniz algebras - Lie local racks correspondence proposed by S. Covez to show that the integration of the two-step nilpotent Leibniz algebras is global. \\ \\ In \cite{covez2013local} S. Covez gives the definition of \textit{smooth rack modules}, \textit{rack cohomology} and \textit{cohomolgy theory} for Leibniz algebras.
+In \cite{covez2013local} S.\ Covez gives the definition of \textit{smooth rack modules}, \textit{rack cohomology} and \textit{cohomolgy theory} for Leibniz algebras.
 In particular, for $X$ a Lie rack and $A$ a smooth $X-$module, he defines a cochain complex $\lbrace \operatorname{CR}^n\left(X,A\right), d^n_R\rbrace_{n\in\mathbb{N}}$ by setting

 and $d^n_R$ is the differential operator.
 Moreover, for $\mg$ a left Leibniz algebra and $M$ a $\mg$-module, he defines a cochain complex $\left\{\operatorname{CL}^n(\mg,M),dL^n\right\}_{n\in\mathbb{N}}$ by setting